NFOK15013U Meat Technology and Packaging

 MSc Programme in Food Science and Technology

-The course also includes general information about packaging of fresh meat, especially how different atmospheres (air, gas mixtures, vacuum, etc.) surrounded the meat can influence quality attributes, including protection of meat and meat products from undesirable impacts on quality.
+- The course also includes general information about packaging of fresh meat, especially how different atmospheres (air, gas mixtures, vacuum, etc.) surrounding the meat can influence quality attributes, including protection of meat and meat products from undesirable impacts on quality.
 Material properties, intelligent packaging and active packaging will also be mentioned.

 After completing the course the students will be able to:

 - Show overview of knowledge on fresh meat properties and meat structure and the chemical background for quality changes occurring during storage of meat.

 - Describe how animal transport, pre-slaughter handling and slaughter process affect the fresh meat quality.